Brock-Gibson/Pizza-Now/Document.md

 - React router was used for navigating between the pages and loading them.
 The router handled when we enter the zip code and it took us to the new page, and all the SPA navigation.

 - Google Maps API was used to retrieve all the data about the pizza places within a certain zip code area, and then return that in a nice JSON reponse to fill our react page.
+It was also used to reverse-geolocate the user's coordinates into a zipcode.

 - Bootstrap was used for all our styling, and made for a really nice UI